What is Love Bombing, And How Can It Affect Your Relationship?

 You may wonder how you’re supposed to tell the difference between someone romance bombing you and someone who is genuinely trying to express their love.
 While it may be difficult for some, there are ways to figure this out, including:

 The best way to tell the difference between a love bomb and someone trying to express genuine affection for you is to look at how excessive their gifts or gestures are.
-Someone who buys you the occasional gift probably isn’t romance bombing you.
+Someone who buys you the occasional gift probably isn’t romance-bombing you.
 Someone who makes a cute song for you probably isn’t manipulating you.
 A person who buys you a gift every day, texts nonstop, or makes a daily habit of unending praise, however, may be raising red flags to pay attention to.

-It seems too good to be true
+Behavior that seems too good to be true

 If the gifts and gestures seem too good to be true – as if the person is straight out of a fairy tale – then there is a good chance that it is.
 Oftentimes, the love bombs are there to compensate or mask the person’s true intentions.